Tierran/Ironclaw2E-FoundryVTT-System/README.md

 ## Usage

 For rolling actor dice pools, actor sheets have a button to open a dice poll popup, which allows you to select what pools to use for the roll.
-The system has some support for specific rolls to automatically pre-select relevant dice pools and add modifiers through hard-coded logic.
-This does require any added gifts to have the same name as they do in the books to function, but allows easier rolling of dice.
+Weapons and gifts can also be rolled directly, as well as Soak and Dodge defense from the actor's sheet.
+The system supports setting up gifts to grant a variety of bonuses to most of the roll types through the gift sheet, which can be set to trigger with specific conditions or when used with weapons that match its configured attributes.
 Weapons and gifts can be set up to automatically select certain dice pools, as well as giving extra dice for the roll automatically.
-The system also has internal logic to add relevant modifiers to the rolls.
-Armor and shields also work, but any added dice from gifts (eg. Armored Fighter) need to be added manually.
+The system will also use the above-mentioned system to add relevant modifiers to the rolls.
+Armor and shields also work, and gifts that add dice (eg. Armored Fighter) can be set up through the special bonus system.
 Extra Career gift is a special case and has its own item type, instead of being a normal gift.
 The system can handle an arbitrary number of them, but will only show the two top ones as dice pools.
 The system has support for dragging items to the hotbar to create usable macros for their quick use.
 The specifics vary by item type, as weapons would ask how it is used (Attack, Spark, Parry, Counter) from its set pools or just pop up a dice pool selection with the only pool set, gifts would pop up either a dice pool, refresh or exhaust dialog, simpler used items would switch whether they are worn/held/lit, and simple gear will just output their info to chat.

 In sheets, things with red outlines signify a clickable function, while blue signifies a double-clickable.
 Single-clicks are usually some function, like opening the dice pool dialog, whereas double-clickable is usually for outputting info to the chat about the thing.